microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 The *title* should be set to the name of our accelerator, e.g. *Coolest Accelerator*.

-The *permalink* should be set to the name of the accelerator page you are currently working on, e.g. *coolest_accelerator*
+The *permalink* should be set to the name of the accelerator page you are currently working on inside /.../ , e.g. */coolest_accelerator/*

 So it would look something like this: